 - For evaluation and prevention of sexually transmitted diseases and pregnancy, as well as consultation for other health issues, students can use the Rocky Mountain College Health Center.
 Faculty and staff should consult their primary care physician.

-An individual who has been sexually assaulted is encouraged to request collection of medical‐legal evidence.
-Prompt collection of physical evidence is essential should a person later decide to pursue criminal prosecution and/or a civil action (see 9.d., Legal Options).
+c.
+Medical‐Legal Evidence Collection — An individual who has been sexually assaulted is encouraged to request collection of medical‐legal evidence.
+Prompt collection of physical evidence is essential should a person later decide to pursue criminal prosecution and/or a civil action (see 7.d., Legal Options).

 Federal law provides for free medical‐legal exams to victims of sexual assault.
 See the Violence Against Women Act of 2005 42 U.S.C. § 3796gg‐4(d).
-For assistance in seeking such an exam, contact the YWCA at 406.259.8100 or the Billings Police Department at 406.657.8460.
+For assistance in seeking such an exam, contact the YWCA (406) 259-8100, or Billings Police Department (406) 657-8460.
 RMC community members are strongly urged to contact the YWCA as early as possible because it provides immediate support and advocacy and will coordinate services with other agencies if requested.
-The YWCA Sexual Violence Victims Services 24‐hour telephone line is 406.259.8100.
-An individual seeking an exam is encouraged to request police escort to the St. Vincent or Billings Clinic Emergency Department.
+The YWCA Sexual Violence Victims Services 24‐hour telephone line is (406) 259-8100.
+An individual seeking an exam is encouraged to request police escort to the St. Vincent Hospital or Billings Clinic Emergency Department.

-Whether one chooses to make a formal complaint, an individual who has suffered an act of sexual misconduct or sexual assault is encouraged to obtain information, support, and counseling.
-Counselors at a variety of agencies, both on and off campus, can help that person decide what steps to take, such as seeking medical attention, preserving evidence, obtaining counseling, or reporting to authorities.
-Information, support, and advice are available (see resources below) for anyone in the RMC community who wishes to discuss issues related to sexual misconduct or sexual assault, whether sexual misconduct or sexual assault has actually occurred, and whether the person seeking information has been assaulted, has been accused of sexual misconduct or sexual assault, or is a third party.
-The degree to which confidentiality can be protected depends upon the professional role of the person being consulted and should be addressed with that person before specific facts are disclosed, if possible (see section 6, Confidentiality of Information).
+d.
+Obtaining Information, Support and Counseling — Whether one chooses to make a formal complaint, an individual who has suffered an act of sexual misconduct or sexual assault is encouraged to obtain information, support and counseling.
+Counselors at a variety of agencies, both on and off campus, can help that person decide what steps to take, such as seeking medical attention, preserving evidence, obtaining counseling or reporting to authorities.
+Information, support and advice are available (see resources below) for anyone in the RMC community who wishes to discuss issues related to sexual misconduct or sexual assault, whether sexual misconduct or sexual assault has actually occurred and whether the person seeking information has been assaulted, has been accused of sexual misconduct or sexual assault, or is a third party.
+The degree to which confidentiality can be protected depends upon the professional role of the person being consulted and should be addressed with that person before specific facts are disclosed, if possible (see section 4, Confidentiality of Information).

 Students may consult:

-A member of the College community who has suffered an act of sexual misconduct or sexual assault is encouraged to make a formal complaint as soon as possible, whether he/she intends, at that time, to seek criminal or civil redress or pursue internal disciplinary measures.
-Even when a victim of sexual misconduct or sexual assault is not willing to bring forward a disciplinary case, a victim may benefit from appropriate academic and housing accommodations from the College through the Associate Dean of Student Life, residence life staff, or the Campus Safety Office.
+f.
+Officially Reporting an act of Sexual Misconduct or Sexual Assault — A member of the College community who has suffered an act of sexual misconduct or sexual assault is encouraged to make a formal complaint as soon as possible, whether he/she intends, at that time, to seek criminal or civil redress or pursue internal disciplinary measures.
+Even when a victim of sexual misconduct or sexual assault is not willing to bring forward a disciplinary case, a victim may benefit from appropriate academic and housing accommodations from the College through Residence Life staff or the Campus Safety Office.

 Upon request, College personnel will assist students to notify campus and law enforcement authorities of any incident of sexual misconduct or sexual assault.

-An act of sexual misconduct or sexual assault is a violation of the Fundamental Standard governing student behavior.
-The process and procedures governing student disciplinary cases involving sexual misconduct and sexual assault are found on the Student Conduct website:
+a.
+Disciplinary and Other Administrative Actions for Students — An act of sexual misconduct or sexual assault is a violation of the fundamental standard governing student behavior.
+The process and procedures governing student disciplinary cases involving sexual misconduct and sexual assault are found on the Student Conduct website,

-The Office of Student Life (406.657.1018) investigates all formal complaints of student misconduct, including allegations of sexual misconduct and sexual assault, and initiates formal disciplinary procedures if the evidence supports the allegation.
-Sanctions may include, but are not limited to, an oral reprimand, a written reprimand, a warning added to the accused person's file, or the probation, suspension, or expulsion of a student.
+The Office of Student Life (406) 657-1018 investigates all formal complaints of student misconduct, including allegations of sexual misconduct and sexual assault, and initiates formal disciplinary procedures if the evidence supports the allegation.
+Sanctions may include, but are not limited to, an oral reprimand, a written reprimand, a warning added to the respondent's file or the probation, suspension or expulsion of a student.
 Mediation between parties is not available in cases of sexual assault or misconduct.

-Rocky Mountain College processes guarantee that the rights of students, including those of the accused, are protected.
-The College will maintain the confidentiality of students involved in disciplinary cases; in situations involving an allegation of sexual misconduct and/or sexual assault; however, the reporting individual and the accused student may each choose to be accompanied by a person of his or her choice at all stages of the disciplinary process.
+Rocky Mountain College processes guarantee that the rights of students, including those of the respondent, are protected.
+The College will maintain the confidentiality of students involved in disciplinary cases; in situations involving an allegation of sexual misconduct and/or sexual assault; however, the reporting individual and the respondent student may each choose to be accompanied by a person of his or her choice at all stages of the disciplinary process.
 Each student will be kept informed of the status of an investigation and its outcome.
-For more information, go to http://www.rocky.edu/student-life/dean-student-life/StudentConduct.php.
+For more information go to https://www.rocky.edu/campus-life/student-life-offices/student-conduct-policies/student-conduct-programs.

-If a complainant does not want to pursue a formal resolution or requests that the complaint be kept confidential, Title IX requires the College to investigate and take reasonable action in response to the complainant’s information.
+c.
+When Complainant does not want to pursue resolution or requests confidentiality -- If a complainant does not want to pursue a formal resolution or requests that the complaint be kept confidential, Title IX requires the College to investigate and take reasonable action in response to the complainant’s information.
 The complainant will be informed that the College’s ability to respond may be limited if confidentiality is requested.
-The College may conduct a preliminary investigation into the alleged misconduct or assault and weigh the request for confidentiality against the following factors: the seriousness of the alleged misconduct, whether there have been other complaints against the same accused, and the accused’s right to receive information about the allegations.
+The College may conduct a preliminary investigation into the alleged misconduct or assault and weigh the request for confidentiality against the following factors: the seriousness of the alleged misconduct, whether there have been other complaints against the same respondent and the respondent’s right to receive information about the allegations.

-A person who wishes specific information about legal options should consult a private attorney or the YWCA Sexual Violence Victims Services program at 406.259.8100.
+A person who wishes specific information about legal options should consult a private attorney or the YWCA Sexual Violence Victims Services program, (406) 259-8100.

-Requests for information concerning an incident of sexual misconduct or sexual assault should be directed to the Rocky Mountain College Media Team at 406.657.1104 or the Rocky Mountain College Campus Safety Office at 406.238.7293.
+a.
+Public Information — Requests for information concerning an incident of sexual misconduct or sexual assault should be directed to the Rocky Mountain College Communications Department (406) 657-1104 or the Rocky Mountain College Campus Safety Office (406) 238-7293.

-Sexual misconduct and sexual assault are unacceptable and will not be tolerated at Rocky Mountain College.
+a.
+General Policies — Sexual misconduct and sexual assault are unacceptable and will not be tolerated at Rocky Mountain College.
 The College urges an individual who has been subjected to sexual misconduct or sexual assault to make a formal complaint.
 A report of the matter will be dealt with promptly.
 Confidentiality will be maintained to the extent possible.
 The College is committed to providing information regarding on- and off‐campus services and resources to all parties involved.
-Students, faculty, and staff found to be in violation of this policy will be subject to discipline up to and including termination, expulsion, or other appropriate institutional sanctions; affiliates and program participants may be removed from College programs and/or prevented from returning to campus.
+Students, faculty and staff found to be in violation of this policy will be subject to discipline up to and including termination, expulsion or other appropriate institutional sanctions; affiliates and program participants may be removed from College programs and/or prevented from returning to campus.